 |---|---|---|---|

 These centres sit in busy urban areas with heavy traffic, complex road systems, and challenging test routes.
-The West Midlands is particularly tough — four of the bottom ten centres are in the Birmingham-Wolverhampton-West Midlands corridor.
+The West Midlands is particularly tough: Wolverhampton and Wednesbury both sit in the bottom five.

 London Pass Rates